Arjith8/NeetCodeMastery/2_pointers.md

         - Progressively found the answer man it took a while and multiple mental iterations
         - Time Taken: 35:30m
         - Self Evaluation: Definitely need to improve time but did find ans on my own

+    - Attempt 2:
+        - Nearly Aced it
+        - Time Taken: 15:12m
+        - Self Evaluation: The logic had one fault but nothing a print stmt couldnt fix